tomaszfelczyk/nestjs-state-machine/README.md

 ## Guards

-You can create guards to block transitions and callback/listeners to do additional actions when a state machine operation happened (e.g. sending emails, recalculate).
+You can create guards to block transitions.
 To declare an `Guard`, decorate a method with the `@OnGuard()` decorator:

 ```typescript